hirrrooo/hirrrooo/README.md

 - 👀 I’m interested in Cars, Videography, and Learning new things!

-- 🌱 I’m currently learning, Python3
+- 🌱 I’m currently learning, Python

 - 📫 How to reach me, Discord: hirrrooo#9999